alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/transition-between-images-in-jquery.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 the code is really simple, first of all if the image is not contained in a div I wrap it into a div.
 This can change a little the layout of the page, so I suggest for every image that need to be swapped with another image to be originally enclosed in a div to make the transition happens.
-Next I set the new image as the div background, set the background-repeat to â€œno repeatâ€, then fade out the original image.
+Next I set the new image as the div background, set the background-repeat to *no repeat*, then fade out the original image.
 When the original image fades out it slowly merge with the new image into the background.
 Finally when the fading out is completed I change the source of the image and finally show the image again.

 You can use this plugin with great easy.